Money Creation and Banking: Theory and Evidence: Model

 \subsection{The CM Problem}

-\textbf{Buyers' Decisions } At the beginning of the CM, each buyer's subsequent DM meeting type is realized.
-Therefore, the buyers' CM problem depends on their DM meeting type.
-Let $W^B_j(m,d,b,\ell,\delta)$ denote the CM value function where $j$ is the type of the following DM meeting, $m$ is the cash holding, $d$ is the deposit balance, $b$ is the private banknote holding, $\ell$ is the loan borrowed from the bank during the last CM period, and $\delta$ is the unsecured debt owed to the seller from the previous DM.
+Let $W(m,d,s,b)$ denote the CM value function where $m$ is the cash holding, $d$ is the transaction deposit balance, $s$ is the non-transaction deposit balance, and $b>0$ is the unsecured debt owed to the seller from the previous DM (or unsecured loans to the buyer from the previous DM, if $b<0$).
 All the state variables are in unit of the current CM consumption good.
-Let $\tau$ denote the lump-sum transfer (or tax if it is negative) to the buyer in the CM.
-Now, consider the value of the CM.
-For an agent who is going to a type $j$ DM meeting, the CM problem is
+The CM problem is

-where $\hat{m}_j$, $\hat{d}_j$, $\hat{b}_j$ and $\hat{\ell}_j$ are the cash holding, deposit balance, private banknote balance, and debt balance, respectively, carried to the next DM.
-The first-order conditions (FOCs) are $U'(X)=1$ and
+where $\hat{m}_{t+1}$, $\hat{d}_{t+1}$, and $\hat{s}_{t+1}$ is the cash holding, transaction deposit balance, and non-transaction deposit balance, respectively, carried to the next DM, and $w$ is the real wage.
+The first-order conditions (FOCs) are

 The first term on the left-hand side (LHS) of equation (\ref{eq:gcmfoc1}) is the marginal cost of acquiring cash.
 The second term is the discounted marginal value of carrying cash to the following DM.
-Therefore, the choice of $\hat{m}_j>0$ equates the marginal cost and the marginal return on cash.
-A similar interpretation applies to equation (\ref{eq:gcmfoc2}) for the decision on deposit.
-For equation (\ref{eq:gcmfoc3}), the first term on the LHS captures the discounted marginal value of carrying privately issued banknotes from the CM to the following DM, and the second term captures the discounted marginal cost of getting a bank loan.
-The envelope conditions for $W^B_j(m,d,b,\ell,\delta)$ are
+Therefore, the choice of $\hat{m}_{t+1}>0$ equates the marginal cost and the marginal return on cash.
+A similar interpretation applies to equations (\ref{eq:gcmfoc2}) and (\ref{eq:gcmfoc3}) for the decision on deposits.
+The envelope conditions for $W(m,d,s,b)$ are